Week 7 Sunday NFL DFS picks, lineup advice for FanDuel, DraftKings

 McClure is a legendary professional DFS player with more than $2 million in career winnings.
 He uses a powerful prediction model that simulates every snap of NFL action, taking factors such as matchups, statistical trends, and injuries into account.
 This allows him to find the best DFS values that he shares only with members at SportsLine.
 His methodology has led to enormous cashes on FanDuel and DraftKings, including.
 In 2023, he finished tied for first in the DraftKings Millionaire Maker twice and the FanDuel Million once.
 Anyone who has followed him is way up.

-Now, McClure has turned his attention to Sunday and just locked in his top daily Fantasy football picks.
+Now, McClure has turned his attention to Sunday Night Football and just locked in his top daily Fantasy football picks.
 You can only see his picks and analysis at SportsLine.

 New players can get $50 in Pick6 credits at DraftKings when they play $5: